heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 - Inputs/outputs and encoding
 - Network programming (TCP and UDP)
-- Application-level protocols (HTTP and SMTP)
+- Application-level protocols (SMTP, HTTP and SSH)
 - Web infrastructures (reverse proxy, load balancer, sticky sessions)
 - How to read and write technical documentation
 - An introduction to unit testing and dependencies management